Kim Zolciak Defends Brielle Biermann Against Plastic Surgery Rumors

 If there’s one thing that Kim Zolciak is known for, it’s making the news for her over-the-top drama.
 If there’s another thing she’s known for, it’s defending her children, no matter the odds.

-Fortunately for the blogosphere, she’s managed to make the news for both reasons when her daughter, Brielle, came under fire from her ‘haters’ for a recent Instagram post.
+Fortunately for the blogosphere, she’s managed to make the news for both reasons when her daughter, Brielle, came under fire from her “haters” for a recent Instagram post.

 According to Reality Blurb, Brielle Biermann has been making the Instagram “thirst trap” rounds after posting some provocative photos of herself while soliciting for a new boyfriend.

-Biermann, who had been dating baseball player Michael Kopech for two years before throwing in the towel, was caught schvitzing all over Miami Beach in a barely-there bikini.
+Biermann, who had been dating baseball player Michael Kopech for two years before throwing in the towel, was caught “schvitzing” all over Miami Beach in a barely-there bikini.

 The problem is, some fans noted that a certain tabloid had just published the photos, and they looked very different than the photos that Brielle posted on her Instagram (and Twitter) pages.